Ultimate Hot Springs Real Estate Investing Guide for 2026

 Hot Springs Real Estate Investing Market Overview

-The population growth rate in Hot Springs has had a yearly average of during the past decade.
-By comparison, the yearly population growth for the total state averaged and the nation’s average was .
+The rate of population growth in Hot Springs has had an annual average of during the last 10 years.
+By comparison, the average rate during that same period was for the total state, and nationwide.

-The overall population growth rate for Hot Springs for the past ten-year period is , compared to for the state and for the country.
+The overall population growth rate for Hot Springs for the past ten-year span is , compared to for the state and for the US.

-Surveying real property market values in Hot Springs, the present median home value there is .
-The median home value for the whole state is , and the national indicator is .
+At this time, the median home value in Hot Springs is .
+In contrast, the median value for the state is , while the national indicator is .

 Hot Springs Real Estate Investing Highlights